Bordj El Houasse

-Bordj El Houasse (also written Bordj El Haouasse or Bordj El Haouès) is a town and commune in Djanet District, Djanet Province, Algeria.
+Bordj El Houas (also written Bordj El Haouas or Bordj El Haouès) is a town and commune in Djanet District, Djanet Province, Algeria.
 It is part of Djanet District.
 According to the 2008 census it has a population of 2,963, up from 2,185 in 1998, and an annual population growth rate of 3.2%.
 Its municipal code is 3305.

 Geography

 Bordj El Houasse lies at an elevation of 1094 m on a flat rocky plateau, beneath the Tassili n'Ajjer mountain range that rises 15 km to the north and northwest.
 An intermittent river (wadi) passes by the town to the southwest, flowing from northwest to southeast out of the mountains.

 Climate

 Bordj El Houasse has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters, and very little precipitation throughout the year.

 Transportation

-The town of Bordj El Houasse lies at the intersection between the N3 highway (to Illizi in the north and Djanet to the east) and the N55 highway to the south (to Idlès and, via the N1, Tamanrasset).
+The town of Bordj El Houas lies at the intersection between the N3 highway (to Illizi in the north and Djanet to the east) and the N55 highway to the south (to Idlès and, via the N1, Tamanrasset).
 A local road also leads west to the village of Tabakat to the west.
 The nearest airport is Djanet Inedbirene Airport.